Skip to main content

 1. Accuracy Errors

-Accuracy errors occur when the translation doesn't faithfully represent the source meaning.
-These are often the most serious errors because they directly affect whether the message is correctly communicated.
+Accuracy errors happen when the translation doesn't faithfully represent the source meaning.
+These tend to be the most serious because they directly affect whether the message gets across correctly.

 1.1 Mistranslation